Ohio governor issues statewide 10 p.m. curfew starting Thursday

-COLUMBUS, Ohio — Gov. Mike DeWine said Monday the statewide curfew needs to be extended to help stop the spread of COVID-19.
+COLUMBUS, Ohio — Gov. Mike DeWine said the Ohio Department of Health has extended the statewide curfew until Jan.
+2 to help stop the spread of COVID-19.

-The curfew was put in place for 21 days starting Nov.
+The curfew was put in place for 21 days on Nov.
 19.

-That timeline is up on Dec.
-10 and DeWine said he would talk more about the curfew on Thursday.

 Gov. DeWine said that retail establishments need to be closed and people should be home while the curfew is in effect.